leejaen/React-Desktop-Notification/README.md

 	gotNewNotification(){
 		...
-		//Here will pop a notifier.
+		//Here will pop a notifier and always open in a new window when clicked.
 		Notifier.start("Title","Here is context","www.google.com","validated image url");

+		//Here will pop notifier and open in a specified name window "popwin1" when clicked.
+		Notifier.start("Title","Here is context","www.google.com","validated image url","popwin1");
 		...
 	}
 ```
+## API
+Notifier.start(notifier_title, notifier_context, opening_url, icon_url, window_name)

 ## git